scottvr/d-phacktorator/README.md

 print(results)
 ```

-For more detailed usage, see the D-phacktorator demo in its subdirectory.
+For more detailed usage, see the d-phacktorator demo in its subdirectory.